astropy/astropy/docs/cosmology/index.rst

 Relativistic Species
 ====================
-The cosmology classes include the contribution to the energy density from both photons and nuetrinos.
-By default neutrinos are assumed to be massless.
-The treatment of massive neutrinos is taken from the WMAP7 analysis paper (Komatsu et al. 2011), and is exact but assumes that all neutrino species have the same mass.
+The cosmology classes include the contribution to the energy density from both photons and massless nuetrinos.
+The two parameters controlling the proporties of these species are Tcmb0 (the temperature of the CMB at z=0) and Neff, the effective number of neutrino species.
+Both have standard default values (2.725 and 3.04, respectively; the reason that Neff is not 3 has to do with a small bump in the neutrino energy spectrum due to electron-positron annihilation).

   >>> from astropy.cosmology import WMAP7   # WMAP 7-year cosmology
   >>> z = [0,1.0,2.0]
-  >>> WMAP7.Ogamma(z), WMAP7.Onu(z), WMAP7.Orelativistic(z)
+  >>> WMAP7.Ogamma(z), WMAP7.Onu(z)
-  (array([  4.98569503e-05,   2.74574414e-04,   4.99881402e-04]),
+  (array([  4.98569503e-05,   2.74574414e-04]),
-   array([  3.44204408e-05,   1.89561782e-04,   3.45110122e-04]),
+   array([  3.44204408e-05,   1.89561782e-04]),
-   array([  8.42773911e-05,   4.64136197e-04,   8.44991525e-04]))
+   array([  8.42773911e-05,   4.64136197e-04]))

-Note that :math:`\\Omega_{\\nu}` includes the kinetic energy of the neutrinos, so is not zero even for massless neutrinos (which is the case for the WMAP7 cosmology).
-Also note that Orelativistic, for simplicity, includes both photons and neutrinos even when the neutrino masses are large enough that they become non-relativisitic; the treatement used is still accurate in this case.

 If you want to exclude photons and neutrinos from your calculations, simply set the CMB Temperature to 0:

   >>> from astropy.cosmology import FlatLambdaCDM
   >>> cos = FlatLambdaCDM(70.4, 0.272, Tcmb0 = 0.0)
-  >>> cos.Orelativistic([0,1,2])
+  >>> cos.Ogamma0, cos.Onu0
-  array([0, 0, 0])
+  (0.0, 0.0)

 Neutrinos can be removed (while leaving photons) by setting Neff=0: